 - Don’t forget your camp stove, cookware and utensils.

 - Firewood can be purchased from Parks Staff who come around frequently.

 - Keep all food and items with a scent in your vehicle or bear-proof food lockers.

 - If rain is in the forecast, I recommend staying in the trapper’s tents.
-Fellow campers in the tipis got a bit wet after heavy rain (it comes in through the hole at the top).
+Water can come in the top of the tipis.

-- Bring a mosquito net in summer just in case.
+- Bring bug spray and mosquito head nets in summer.
 Luckily for us, the bugs disappeared as soon as it cooled off, but biting insects could be an issue in warmer weather.

-The David Thompson Corridor is steeped in history and full of recreational opportunities:
+David Thompson Country is steeped in history and full of recreational opportunities: